Hey Bangor, Is Your Lawn Against the ‘Law’?

-Recently, the city of Bangor put out a little informational tidbit regarding lawn length.
-Apparently, as part of the city's property maintenance code, property owners in Bangor cannot have lawns in excess of 10 inches high.
+Did you know that as part of the city's property maintenance code, property owners in Bangor cannot have lawns in excess of 10 inches high?

 "All noxious weeds shall be prohibited.
 'Weeds' shall be defined as all grasses, annual plants, and vegetation, other than trees or shrubs: provided, however, that this term shall not include cultivated flowers and gardens."

-A number of people voiced concern that perhaps some folks battling illness, disability or financial insecurity might not have the means to take care of lawns to this standards.
+A number of people voiced concern that perhaps some folks battling illness, disability or financial insecurity might not have the means to take care of lawns to these standards.

 Others offered suggestions that perhaps the city should be more concerned with the condition of the public roadways and less with what private property owners do with the vegetation growing on their land.